Dev-X25874/Gati/src/rtl/config_blk_final/README.md

 The Instruction Read Controller sends a read enable signal to the Instruction Queue by reading the Done Status of the Bus Master and the not_empty status of the Instruction Queue.
 It also contains status registers to show the status of the various slave blocks of the bus master.
 These status registers are:
-1. Previous Registers
+1. Previous Sent Registers
-2. Next Registers
+2. Next Sent Registers
 3. Acknowledgement Registers
-These registers decide wheter to send a start signal to the Bus Master Controller.
+These registers decide whether to send a start signal to the Bus Master Controller.
 It also sends a start command when it receives a start instruction i.e opcode =1111.

 ### Bus Master Controller